 Sometimes, students get this confused, so point them to Jesus every day while you serve and continue to point them there as you leave.
 When we follow a human, only one thing is for sure: We are going to be disappointed.

-Any other words of advice/experience to share with those that are about to tell their students the news?
+Any other words of advice/experience on how to tell your students you’re leaving?
+Please share your tips with those that are about to tell their students the news below.